NKorea allows SKorean journalists to cover nuke test closing

 - Police say reported abduction was hoax

-A special flight was to take the journalists to North Korea later Wednesday.
-The other journalists had arrived Tuesday.
+A special South Korean government flight was to take the journalists to North Korea later Wednesday.
+The other journalists from the United States, the U.K, China and Russia had arrived Tuesday.

+When North Korea announced earlier this month it would dismantle the Punggy-ri site, it said it would invite foreign media outlets from five countries including South Korea to observe the event.
+But the country had until Wednesday morning not responded.

+The South Korean journalists were left in Beijing and eventually returned to Seoul as the North refused to grant them visas.
+South Korea’s government expressed regret over the decision, but said it still hopes the North’s dismantling of the site proceeds as planned and proves to be a genuine step toward denuclearization.